A selection of the festival's most popular spots. The definitive guide for first-time visitors!

 Tunnel of Light (Kiyotsu Gorge Tunnel)

-As part of the 2018 program, MAD Architects was invited to revitalize the Kiyotsu Gorge Tunnel – a historic, 750-meter passageway that cuts through distinctive rock formations, offering panoramic views over one of Japan’s three great chasms.
-Drawing on the ‘five elements’ of nature (wood, earth, metal, fire, water), MAD’s scheme transforms points along the historic tunnel through the realization of several architectural spaces and artistic atmospheres.
-The designs rethink the relationship between humans and nature, and seek to re-connect locals and visitors alike with the majestic beauty of the land.
+As part of the 2018 program, MAD Architects was invited to revitalize the Kiyotsu Gorge Tunnel – a pre-existing 750-meter passageway that cuts through distinctive rock formations, offering panoramic views over one of Japan’s three great chasms.
+Drawing on the ‘five elements’ of nature (wood, earth, metal, fire, water), MAD’s scheme transforms key locations along the tunnel through the creation of several architectural spaces and artistic atmospheres.
+The designs rethink the relationship between humans and space, and seek to re-connect locals and visitors alike with the majestic beauty of the nature.

-Tunnel closed in winter.
-Please visit website for more information.
+Please visit their official website for more information.

-Next to Matsudai station is one of the main areas of the Art Field known as the Matsudai Joyama Art Complex, which features many recommended artworks scattered on the mountain side near the Nohbutai building.
-You will find installations created by world-renowned artists on the road up to the Matsudai Castle Ruins.
+Next to Matsudai station is one of the main gates to areas of the Echigo-Tsumari Art Field known as the Matsudai NOHBUTAI Field Museum Joyama Art Complex, which features many recommended artworks scattered on the mountain side near the Nohbutai Center building.
+You will find numerous installations created by world-renowned artists on the road way up to the Matsudai Castle Ruins.
 These artworks are blended into the rich nature of this area, allowing the visitor to feel all four seasons of the area with their entire being.
-This is practically a textbook definition of the Art Field, whose concept is “human beings are part of nature.”
-This area can be traversed in about 1-2 hours total.
+This is the epitome of the Art Field, whose concept is “human beings are part of nature.”
+This area can be visited in half a day or be enjoyed in the course of a full day.

 Dine Inside Art